drekka/Voodoo/README.md

 ]
 ```

-#### The incoming request data

-The second things that is available to the dynamic closure/functions is a reference to the incoming request.
-This reference contains the following data:

-* `method: HTTPMethod` - The HTTP method.

-* `headers: Dictionary/Map<String, String>` - Any incoming headers.

-* `path: String` - The path part of the incoming URL. ie. `/accounts/user`

-* `pathComponents: Array<String>` - The path in components form. ie. `/`, `accounts`, `user`.
-This is most useful when functionality is layered in RESTful style APIs.

-* `pathParameters: Dictionary/Map<String, String>` - Any parameters extracted from the path.
-For example, if the endpoint path is `/accounts/:user` and an incoming request has the path `/accounts/1234` then this map to `["user":"1234"]`.

-* `query: String?` - The untouched query string from the incoming URL.
-For example `?firstname=Derek&lastname=Clarkson`.

-* `queryParameters: Dictionary/Map<String, String>` - The query parameters extracted into a map.
-For example, the above parameters would become `["firstname":"Derek", "lastname":"Clarkson"]`.
-Note that it is possible for query parameters to repeat with different values.
-For example `?search=books&search=airplanes`.
-Simulcra will identify duplicates like this and instead of returning a single value, will return an array with all the value in the order specified. ie. `["search":["books","airplanes"]]`.

-* `body: Data?` - The body in a raw `Data` form.

-* `bodyJSON: Any?` - If the `Content-Type` header specifies a payload of JSON, this will attempt to deserialise the body into it and return the resulting object.
-That object will usually be either a single value, array or dictionary/map.

-* `formParameters: Dictionary/Map<String, String>` -  - If the `Content-Type` header specifies that the body contains form data, this will attempt to deserialise it into a dictionary/map and return it.
+Using this cache allows all sorts of hard to manufacture responses to become much easier.
+One example is to place a simple array in the cache to simulate a shopping cart.
+That could reduce the number of endpoints required where as a non-cache setup would required many more to simulate all the different states.

 ### Response bodies

-The response body defines the content (if any) that will be returned in the body of the response.
+The response body defines the content (if any) that will be returned in the body of a response.
 Simulcra has a number of options available:

 * An empty body.